 A Note of NP-completeness proofs.
-The next three questions will ask you to prove that a given problem X is NP Complete.
+The next two questions will ask you to prove that a given problem X is NP-Complete (not just NP-hard).
 A complete solution would include the following:

-- Problem X is in NP: you don't have to give a "tight bound" on the verification complexity just briefly reason why it can be achieved in time polynomial in the input size. - State a known NP hard problem Y from class that you will use to prove X is also NP hard - Show that $Y \leq_p X$ .
-Remember to: - Prove that the reduction is correct by arguing both the "if" and "only if" directions - Argue that your reduction is polynomial time (again, you are don't have to give an efficient bound, just that is polynomial time, so this piece should 1-2 sentences)
+- Problem X is in NP: you don't have to give a "tight bound" on the verification complexity just briefly reason why it can be achieved in time polynomial in the input size. - State a known NP hard problem Y from class that you will use to prove X is also NP hard - Show that $Y \leq_p X$.
+Remember to: - Prove that the reduction is correct by arguing both the "if" and "only if" directions - Argue that your reduction is polynomial time (again, you are don't have to give an efficient bound, just that is is polynomial time, so this piece should 1-2 sentences)